 Japanuary Ski Touring in Hokkaido

 Ever since I first laid eyes on Japan’s bottomless powder in ski movie segments as a middle school student, the land of the rising sun has perpetually occupied the top spot on my to-do list.
-As I grew older, I befriended others who were similarly enchanted, and with enough careful planning and a healthy dash of luck, this past January suddenly found us the proud owners of tickets to the pow promised land.
+As I grew older, I befriended others who were similarly enchanted, and with enough careful planning and a healthy dash of luck, we were suddenly the proud owners of tickets to the pow promised land.